Suggested Reading:

 • Necrophilia

 Of course not!
-Only the most superficial reading would lend itself to this brainless interpretation.
+Only the most superficial reading would lend itself to this brainless conclusion.

-My present reflection, both in meaning and tenor, is not to denigrate education.
+Our present reflection, both in meaning and tenor, is not to denigrate education.
 A properly educated man is an asset in every way, both to himself and to those around him.
-I hasten to add that education is not to be confused with possessing diplomas or degrees.
-I know too many men with both, who possess far less knowledge than some who have neither.
+We hasten to add that education is not to be confused with possessing diplomas or degrees.
+We know too many men with both, who possess far less knowledge than some who have neither.
 Sadly, we need Forensic Pathologists, Morticians, and Epidemiologists, to name a few.

 What we do not need is indiscriminate knowledge: knowledge of everything and anything.
 This is neither possible nor, as we have seen, desirable.
-In the end, it is the Custody of our Eyes — what we allow, permit, will to see, and thence to know — that is really the most vigilant guardian of both our happiness in this life and our redemption in Christ that culminates in the total felicity of our souls in the next.
+In the end, it is the Custody of our Eyes — what we allow, permit, … what we will to see … and as a consequence to know — that is really the most vigilant guardian of both our happiness in this life and our redemption in Christ that culminates in the total felicity of our souls in the next.

 • When greeting a woman do not attempt to speak to her with your eyes.
 You know what I am talking about.
 Human communication does not rely solely upon words.
 What you would not dare to say with your lips you attempt to say with your eyes.
 Do you think that she does not know what you are doing, implying, attempting, suggesting?
 If you would not dare say it with your tongue, do not attempt to surreptitiously say it with your eyes.
 If your lips say one thing and your eyes say another, you are being both dishonest and deceitful.
 You know it, and she will, too.
 You already have broken trust; what more can she expect from you, given this?